alexanderquispe/DIPLOMADO_2022/README.md

 Your mother don't approve of the way that you've been livin' She says he puts you through it, you shouldn't let him do it And if there is a voice in your head, don't listen to it

+4. Miguel New Song
+Wake up (wake up)
+Grab a brush and put a little make-up
+Hide the scars to fade away the shake-up (hide the scars to fade away the-) Why'd you leave the keys upon the table?
+Here you go create another fable, you wanted to
+Grab a brush and put a little make-up, you wanted to Hide the scars to fade away the shake-up, you wanted to Why'd you leave the keys upon the table?
+You wanted to